 When unfolded, you have an 18.5-inch tall seat.
 The EVA foam seat/kneeling pad measures 16 inches, and the total weight is 5.7 pounds.

-Garden Knee Pads
+Best Garden Knee Pads

 NoCry used a dual-cushioning combination of EVA foam and shock-absorbing gel to provide top-of-the-line knee protection.
 You’re likely to appreciate this generous cushioning if your outdoor tasks include the following: